1979 United Kingdom general election in England

-The 1979 United Kingdom general election saw the Conservative Party win the most votes and seats in England.
+On Thursday 3 May 1979, the 1979 United Kingdom general election was held in England, to elect all 635 members of the House of Commons, with 516 constituencies being in England.
+The Conservative Party under Margaret Thatcher won the most votes and seats in England, and gained a parliamentary majority of 43 seats across the country.
 They received 12.26 million English votes, a record at the time.